GlacioHack/geoutils/doc/source/sampling.md

 A raster keeps its grid, with unsampled cells masked.
 A point cloud contains only selected points and keeps their original index labels and order.
 To compare two rasters on a point set, pass that point cloud as `at`.

+Use one object family throughout a call: Raster/PointCloud objects, or DataArray/GeoDataFrame objects accessed through `.rst` and `.pc`.
+This also applies to spatial auxiliaries, explicit `at`, and raster or point masks.
+DataArrays and GeoDataFrames may mix eager and Dask storage.
+Plain arrays and vector outlines work with either family.
+For point output, all point inputs must share the same ordered horizontal coordinates; this is checked before raster alignment or interpolation.
+Point inputs may have different locations when gridded onto a raster.

 An explicit `at` selects exact locations and determines the conversion direction when the mode is omitted.
 When both are specified, they must agree.
 With an explicit mode and no `at`, exactly one primary input must supply the requested spatial type; otherwise choose `at` explicitly.
 Omitting both retains the defaults described above.